jarviscog/jarviscog.github.io/content/posts/enhanced-flashbang.md

 {{< youtube J_J6DgB_2rw >}}.

 Thanks for reading!
+This turned out to be a relatively simple, but very fun project.
-You can check out the project [here](https://github.com/jarviscog/enhanced-flashbang)
+You can check out the project [here](https://github.com/jarviscog/enhanced-flashbang) and create your own.